DawangLi/NextLevel-HL7/README.md

 *   Track statistics for open connections, message history, and delivery failures

 ## Why use this API?
 *   Next Level HL7 is built for thread-safety.
-Multiple hosts and clients may exist within a single AppDomain
+Multiple clients and servers may exist within a single AppDomain
 *   Provides a Task-based Asynchronous Programming model for connection management
 *   Leverages .NET dynamic and implicit conversion for a 'developer humane' interface